nlpsandbox/nlpsandbox.io/wiki/608450-CreateaSynapseEnvironment.md

 ### Conclusion

 Your Synapse environment is now ready!
-Head to the next page of this tutorial to learn how to build an NLP tool that can be benchmarked and shared in the NLP Sandbox.
+Head to the next page of this tutorial to learn how to build an NLP Sandbox tool that can be benchmarked and shared in the NLP Sandbox.

 {column}
 {row}